ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the history of human stupidity (a funny explanation)
+   - Exploring the evolution of foolishness: are we getting smarter or just louder?
    - Finding the satirical angle
    - Making it relatable and timeless